sebawita/KinveyChat/Articles/chatbot-with-Alexa/readme.md

 ### Adding a new conversation

-First you need to create a new conversation called `top-up`, which is done just like you did it with `check-my-balance`.
+First, you need to create a new conversation called `top-up`, which is done just like you did it with the `check-my-balance`.

 #### Add check-my-balance